Toronto van attack suspect due in court on Tuesday

 Canada is still recovering from the shock of a highway crash in Saskatchewan earlier this month that killed 16 people on a bus carrying a junior hockey team.

-Additional reporting and writing by Andrea Hopkins in Ottawa; Editing by Jeffrey Benkoe
+Additional reporting and writing by Andrea Hopkins in Ottawa; editing by Jeffrey Benkoe and Jonathan Oatis